md-zaman/terraform_rev/Day-1/02-terms.md

 2. **Resource** - Infrastructure component.
 E.g., S3, EC2 instance, DBs,
     etc.
 3. **Module** - Reusable and encapsulated unit of Terraform code.
-In simple terms it's a code block which can be sharedm, maintained and reused easily.
+In simple terms it's a code block which can be shared, maintained and reused easily.
 4. **Configuration File** - Often with .tf file extension.
 Specifies providers, resources, variables, and other settings.
 Usually named